zhuonanhao/DDG_Tutorial_Website/getting-started.md

 ### Read simulation inputs

-The first step to set up a structural dynamic simulation is to select input data.
+The first step in setting up a structural dynamic simulation is to select input data.
 There are six categories for input information:

 1. **Geometry and connection information for a system**, e.g., nodal position, stretching element index, bending element index, triangle element index.
 2. **Physical parameters**, e.g., Young's modulus, Poisson ratio, material density, rod radius, plate thickness, gravitational acceleration, and damping viscosity.
 3. **Numerical parameters**, such as total simulation time, time step size, numerical tolerance, and maximum iterations.
 4. **Boundary conditions**, which are constrained index array and free index array.
 5. **Initial conditions**, which are the positions and velocity of DOF at \( t = 0 \).
-6. **Loading step**, which loadings are applied sequentially into the system and need to be defined during the time marching loop.
+6. **Loading step**, which loading steps are applied sequentially into the system and need to be defined during the time marching loop.

 ### Pre-processing